Netatalk/netatalk/doc/manpages/man1/afppasswd.1.md

 **-w**.
 Use **-f** to replace the caller's existing verifier.
 The password is collected (and, when prompted for, confirmed) before the directory or verifier is created or replaced, so an aborted prompt leaves an existing verifier intact.
-This form is intended for **netatalk --unprivileged** and does not accept **-r**, **-a**, **-d**, **-m**, or **-u**.
+This form is intended for **netatalk --single-user** and does not accept **-r**, **-a**, **-d**, **-m**, or **-u**.

 **-f**